 Areas such as corridors, toilets and meeting rooms that are not in constant use will benefit from a lighting control system as they ensure that these areas are only lit when they are in use.
 Occupancy control sensors ensure that the areas are lit when in use and that lights are switched off when they are not needed.

 Lighting control systems add a level of flexibility to lighting that is crucial in modern offices.
 Dimmer switches can be installed to control light levels in meeting rooms where projectors are used.
-Today’s advanced lighting controllers even allow user to remotely monitor and control lighting via desktop and mobile devices.
+Today’s advanced lighting controllers even allow a user to remotely monitor and control lighting via desktop and mobile devices.

 3. Aim to increase visual comfort by glare reduction